Andrea-Leonardi/BusinessAnalyticsProjectWork/reports/data_understanding_def.md

 [5] DataScience-PM (2026).
 What are the 6 CRISP-DM Phases?

 [6] Weinberg.A.I (2025).
 Hybrid Quantum-Classical Ensemble Learning for S&P 500 Directional Prediction

+[7] De Long, J. B., Shleifer, A., Summers, L. H., & Waldmann, R. J. (1990).
+Noise Trader Risk in Financial Markets.* Journal of Political Economy, 98(4), 703-738.

+[8] Akerlof, G. A., & Shiller, R. J. (2009).
+Animal Spirits: How Human Psychology Drives the Economy, and Why It Matters for Global Capitalism.* Princeton University Press.

+[9] Bollen, J., Mao, H., & Zeng, X. (2011).
+Twitter mood predicts the stock market.* Journal of Computational Science, 2(1), 1-8.

+[10] Barberis, N., & Thaler, R. (2003).
+A Survey of Behavioral Finance.* Handbook of the Economics of Finance, Vol. 1, Part B, 1053-1123.